ianstormtaylor/slate/docs/concepts/02-nodes.md

 ## `Editor`

 The top-level node in a Slate document is the `Editor` itself.
-It encapsulates all of the richtext "content" of the document.
+It encapsulates all of the rich text "content" of the document.
 Its interface is:

 ```typescript
 interface Editor {